She calls it her Nemo hand: One of her “fins” is shorter than the other, she said, just like the main character in the animated film, “Finding Nemo.”

 Aside from the noticeable physical differences, Poland syndrome also left Reagan without a pectoral muscle or pericardial sac (around her heart) and with ribs that did not connect, said her father, Brett Ford.

-But the birth defect doesn’t seem to slow Reagan down.
+But the birth difference doesn’t seem to slow Reagan down.
 She has lived by the motto her grandmother once told her: “God made me special,” Reagan said.

 Now a 10-year-old student at St. Ann’s Catholic School, in Charlotte, N.C., Reagan has been dancing at the Charlotte School of Ballet for five years, and has been a part of the Charlotte Children’s Choir for three.